kaitj/nhp-dwiproc/docs/src/usage/analysis_levels/preprocess.md

 #### Fugue

 > [!NOTE] > `FUGUE` is included as an option to perform distortion correction on legacy
 > datasets acquired with a single phase-encode direction and a fieldmap.
-Original /
-> provided echo-spacing value will be used in this step.

 | Argument         | Config Key                | Description                         |
 | :--------------- | :------------------------ | :---------------------------------- |